comp426-2022-spring/a99-fulu/README.md

 ## How to Use

-To start the app, please use `npm install` in a terminal, which will install the required dependecies and then type `node index.js` to start the server.
+To start the app, please use `npm install` in a terminal, which will install the required dependecies and then use `node index.js` to start the server.
 Open http://localhost:5000 to view it in your browser.
 From there you will have the option to login or make an account!

 ## Team mangement